CFT-HY/HILA/README.md

 In order to use the additional features for field type variables, you should inlude `plumbing/field.h` in you program.
 You can also include one or more of the files in the `datatypes` folder, which contains predefined datatypes that can be used to construct a field.

-## Using the Makefile system

-## Syntax - What works

-### Single line statements

-# Goals

- 1. Write tests for existing and new features
-     * Test also things that fail.
-The test basically defines how things should work.
- 2. Extend both to support:
-     * Fourier transform of field variable
-     * If (or where) statements in a loop
-     * Reduction on dimension (so f(t) = sum_x g(x,t))
-     * Array-of-Struct-of-Arrays layout
-     * MPI
- 3. Implement OpenACC once the compiler version is updated
- 4. Get rid of NDIM
- 5. Extend field to allow lattice as input
- 6. Document the library